tt0fu/Visualizer/README.md

 # Usage

+This app picks up audio from the microphone device selected in your OS's settings.

+## Controls
 - Use up/down arrow keys to change the waveform scale.
 - Use left/right arrow keys to change the waveform line thickness.
 - Press f1 to enable the center (red) and period (green) lines.